Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 7. Tests removing an item from the basket without size
 8. Test removing an item that was removed from the website

+#### Checkout
+1. Test the checkout returning a user to the store if the basket is empty
+2. Test creating an anonymous order through the checkout
+3. Test the order details form validation

+#### Users
+1. Test profile page loading
+2. test profile page form post

 <br>![Auto test results](documentation/automated-testing/results.jpg)